Cosmo-Tech/cosmotech-api-csharp-client/docs/RunTemplateParameterValue.md

 # Com.Cosmotech.Model.RunTemplateParameterValue
-the value of Analysis parameter for a Scenario for this ScenarioRun
+the value of Analysis parameter for a Runner for this Run

 ## Properties